Progress report for LNE16-351

 Materials and Methods: Musgrave Research Farm

 The experiment was established at the Musgrave Research Farm in Aurora NY in 2016.
 All crops were seeded in early September 2016 using a grain drill with 7.5 inch row spacing.
 Red clover was frost seeded in March 2017 and again in March 2018 at 15 lb seed per acre.
 Plots were fertilized with 500 lb/ac of 5-4-3 composted poultry manure at the time of planting.
-In both 2017 and 2018, plots were fertilized with 800 lb/ac of 5-4-3-composted poultry manure in the spring and 800 lb/ac of 5-4-3 composted poultry manure in the fall.
-Wheat and barley plots were re-planted in the same plots in fall 2017 after harvest.
+Each year between 2017 and 2019, plots were fertilized with 800 lb/ac of 5-4-3-composted poultry manure in the spring at green-up and in the fall after harvest but prior to replanting annuals.
+Wheat and barley plots were re-planted in the same plots in fall 2017, and wheat was also replanted in 2018.
 Although planting wheat after wheat and barley after barley is not recommended, this approach provided a more straightforward comparison to the perennial grains, which are grown continuously for multiple years.
+Perennial rye and barley plots were terminated after the 2018 harvest due to the low stand density for perennial rye and a decision that wheat would provide a better comparison with intermediate wheatgrass in the third year of the experiment.

-Weed biomass, crop biomass, and grain heads were sampled on July 17 and 18, 2017 and July 11, 2018.
-Two 5.4 ft2 quadrats were sampled in each plot, with all weeds larger than 1-inch in diameter clipped at ground level and separated by species.
-Weed biomass was dried in a 150 °F oven for a minimum of 72 hours and weighed.
-Data were analyzed using ANOVA in R version 3.1.3.
+Weed biomass, crop biomass, and grain heads were sampled on July 17 and 18, 2017, July 11, 2018, and July 15, 2019.
+Two 5.4 ft2 quadrats were sampled in each plot, with all weeds larger than one inch in diameter clipped at ground level and separated by species.
+All biomass samples were dried in a 150 °F oven for a minimum of 72 hours before weighing.
+Data were analyzed using ANOVA in R version 3.5.3.

 Results: On-Farm